Play

 What you can do about the ant nests in the area of your tree watering bags

-Basically, ants aren't that bad, they're even helpful for trees and the aeration of the roots to a certain extent.
+Basically, ants are not that bad, they are even helpful for trees and the ventilation of the roots to a certain extent.
 If ants build their nest in the roots of the tree, this can have bad consequences, depending on the size of the colony.
-Although the animals do not eat the tree, they do loosen the soil - which can cause it to lose its grip, especially in very young trees.
+Although the animals do not necessarily eat the tree, they loosen the soil - which can lead to the tree losing its grip, especially in very young trees.
+Therefore, it is important toIt is particularly important for young trees to keep the soil stable to prevent them from falling over.

 A first step would be to remove the bags so that the ants no longer enjoy the dry protection provided by the bag.
 This should help colonies retreat.
 Better weather also helps here, because the long rain is the main cause of this problem.